nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 #### Optional parameters
 * Do not need to be declared.
-* Reduce number of method overrides.
+* Reduce the number of method overrides.

 ```C#
 void Foo(int x = 2) { … }